dany-fedorov/application-exception/README.md

 handle as many exceptions as possible with normal control flow.

-The use case for this library that I have in mind is an application back-end which is a thin layer over one or more data sources (e.g. a databases or third-party APIs) and you throw exceptions expecting a front-end to handle them.
-It is likely that in case of working on a project like this you also win more from delivering quickly then you win from writing exceptional quality code.
+The use case for this library that I have in mind is an application back-end which is a thin layer over one or more data sources (e.g. databases or third-party APIs) and when you throw exceptions expecting a front-end to handle them.
+It is likely that in case of working on a project like this you also win more from delivering quickly then you win from writing exceptional (pun intended) quality code.

 I'll be happy if this library is useful for somebody except myself, but please make sure that you really need it.

 ## Features

 - Provides a selection of fields most likely to be useful when building an API back-end or a CLI program
-- Builder pattern
+- Builder pattern for better DX
 - Provides a JSON representation available with `toJSON` method
 - Configurable with good defaults